What is Key Person Risk?

 Once you decide you want your company to work on managing key person risk, it’s time to get down to business.
 Your company can manage key person risk using three primary strategies.

-First is the insurance strategy.
+- The insurance strategy.
 This involves protecting your company through insurance policies, whether it’s a life insurance policy taken out on your top employees or a business disability insurance policy.

-The second way is through an executive health benefits strategy.
+- Executive health benefits strategy.
 This strategy attacks key person risk from two angles – helping your top employees improve and maintain their health, reducing their risk of a serious health issue, and showing them how much they are valued, reducing the risk of them leaving for a competitor.

-And finally, the third way is the “culture” strategy.
+- The “culture” strategy.
 Culture is a classic corporate buzzword.
 Everyone makes it a priority, and it can make a difference when it comes to managing key person risk.